Tera-Shiraneko/auto-trash/Readme.md

-### Tera toolbox module to discard undesired items from your inventory.
+### Tera toolbox module to discard undesired items from your inventory or pocket.

 ---